Altinity/clickhouse-graphouse-integration/README.md

 sudo /etc/init.d/graphouse start
 ```

-# Setup ClickHouse to report metrics into Graphouse.
+# Setup ClickHouse to report metrics into Graphouse

 This will provide ClickHouse's self-monitoring, to some extent - ClickHouse will report own metrics, which will be kept back in ClickHouse via Graphouse.